 Stat Rules

-A powerful technique is to access profile statistics in your rules.
+Stat rules are a powerful method for accessing profile statistics.
 These are typically sub-second operations that do not require scanning or iterating.
 There are several cases where SQL struggles to support rules, such as: isNull but not "null count" or nullRatio or nullPercent.
 Or having access to types without doing crazy cast() operations.
-These are simplified below, for example fname.$type != 'String'.

 Copy